Welcome to part nine in this series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 Don’t react, respond.
 CREATE a New Reality for yourself.

-Stay tuned for Part 10 in this series, A More Peaceful You.
+Here is the link to Part 10 in this series: A More Peaceful You.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].